robotology/blocktest/README.md

 | netclock      |"true"       |

 4.
 Write your librarysettings and library entries in text.xml.
-In the figure below it is shown a pair of libraries and their settings.
+The figure below it is shown a pair of libraries and their settings.

 ```xml
 <library enabled="true" path="genericactiondepot/genericactiondepot" name="genericactiondepot" note="System generic action library" />